Review by Frank Plowright

 It’s not, as some would have it, that there are storytelling experiments.
 Lemire sets up a bridge between an alien planet in 3797 and Earth in 1921.
 As part of the established connections a central portion of the story reads across the top level of the page to the end of the chapter, at which point the book has to be reversed to read the following section, which is printed upside down on the same pages.
 It conveys the disorientation necessary to the story, but is more gimmick than effective experiment.
 Kudos for trying something different, though.

 A major problem is the future setting so essential, but never convincingly conveyed.
 This is 1700 years ahead of our time, yet Lemire supplies little more than spaceships and portable computer intelligence, technology not too far beyond our present capability.
 One interesting innovation is magnetically tethered grav-lines on tracks connecting people to devices from which they’d otherwise float away into space.
 This, though, is undermined by the surprise appearance of a meteor shower, which must have been predictable, and possibly even viewable.
 Envisaging the future is a difficult task, but there’s no reason for the 3797 setting.
-Were it three hundred years hence it might have been more convincing.
+Were it three hundred years from now it might have been more convincing.

 Also not ringing true is the emotional core usually rock solid in Lemire’s work.
 Yes, there’s a spiritual connection between alien contact specialist Nika and Will, still suffering the effects of World War I shellshock five years on, but it hardly explains their romantic compulsion in a tale that was promoted as “The last love story ever told”.